 The School also offers (on two occasions) an Introduction to Life-Drawing with Ruskin alumna Tara Benjamin-Morgan.

-For artists wanting to explore other traditions of mark-making and drawing, Ruskin tutor Weimin He, a scholar and artist of Chinese practices, presents a unique Introduction to Chinese Calligraphy and Landscape Painting.
+For artists wanting to explore other traditions of mark-making and drawing, Ruskin tutor Weimin He, a scholar and artist of Chinese practices, presents a unique Introduction to Chinese Landscape Painting.

 Expressions of Anatomy, Identity and Self

 Dr Sarah Simblet, artist, author and the Ruskin's Tutor of Anatomy, and renowned sculptor and medical artist Eleanor Crook have developed a series of unique and highly specialised studio-based courses on the study of human anatomy, its representation and other forms of self-expression.